-Applicant Review by Doctoral Faculty
+8 Applicant Review by Doctoral Faculty

-All completed SLIM applications should be sent to the Graduate School for processing and entered into the university's database accessible for review by the Doctoral Program Director and the SLIM Faculty.
-The doctoral faculty members are ESU faculty members with regular graduate faculty status.
-Subsequent to the review, the Program Director will issue invitations to selected applicants to be interviewed for acceptance.
-Two members of the Doctoral Faculty, or their designees, will interview selected applicants to identify each applicant's interests and the expertise and research support that SLIM can provide.
-The interviews may be conducted in person or via distance technology.
+The doctoral faculty members are ESU tenure-track faculty members.
+Complete applications received on or before the application deadline will be reviewed by the Faculty.
+Subsequent to the review, email invitations to selected applicants will be sent.
+Two members of the Doctoral Faculty, or their designees, will interview selected applicants to identify each applicant's interests and to determine the expertise and research support that SLIM can provide.
+The interviews are conducted via video conferencing technology.

-Successful applicants will demonstrate the following characteristics:
+Successful applicants must demonstrate the following characteristics:

-- intellectual curiosity and the flexibility necessary for creative research; - fluency in oral and written communication (English language); - the ability to see issues from various perspectives; and - evidence of self-motivation and achievement.
+intellectual curiosity and the flexibility necessary for creative research;

+- fluency in oral and written communication (English language); - ability to see issues from various perspectives; and - evidence of self-motivation and achievement.